joeygrover/You-Gotta-Give-License/README.md

 1. This software is free to use, it is completely user funded.
 You have the right to:
     1. Use the software for any purpose
     2. Distribute this software in any way that is in accordance to this license
-3. If you use this software you will:
+3. If you use this software you will have the following rights:
      1. There are no warranties offered or implied, none.
      2. No matter what happens to you in anyway this software can't be found to cause damages.
 It's just code on a website, it's not an actual product.
 4. If no one gives, the project will go dark.